Business support grants: Coronavirus (COVID-19)

 Subsidy allowance has now replaced State Aid following the end of the transition period and the UK’s exit from the EU.

-The Omicron Hospitality and Leisure Grant and Additional Restrictions Grant schemes are covered by three subsidy allowances:
+The recent grant schemes (Restart Grant, Omicron Grant and Additional Restrictions Grants) are covered by three subsidy allowances:

 - Small Amounts of Financial Assistance Allowance: you’re allowed up to £335,000 (subject to exchange rates) over any period of three years